Skip to main content

 Saudi Arabia's national defence and security manufacturing company, established to localize 50% of military spending by 2030.

-SAMI (Saudi Arabian Military Industries) is a PIF-owned national defence company established in 2017 to develop and manufacture military equipment within Saudi Arabia, with the strategic goal of localizing 50 percent of the Kingdom’s military spending by 2030.
+SAMI (Saudi Arabian Military Industries) is the PIF-owned national defence company established in 2017 to develop and manufacture military equipment inside Saudi Arabia.

 Overview